Robert C. Newton

-Robert Crittenden Newton (June 2, 1840 – June 7, 1877) was a noted lawyer, politician, and Confederate Colonel in Arkansas during the American Civil War.
+Robert Crittenden Newton (June 2, 1840 – June 7, 1877) was a lawyer, politician, and Confederate Colonel in Arkansas during the American Civil War.
 He is most remembered for his involvement in the Brooks-Baxter War.
 Robert C. Newton Camp # 197 of Little Rock was named for him and was the oldest continually run camp of the Arkansas Division, Sons of Confederate Veterans, as well as the oldest continually active camp west of the Mississippi River.

 Early life and education

 Born in Little Rock, Arkansas, son of Thomas W. Newton and Eliza Allen Newton.
 His father had been a state legislator and a representative in the 28th Congress.
 Newton was also the grandson of Col. John Allen, who was killed leading his “Bark” at the Battle of River Rasin, January 22, 1813.

 Newton was educated at the Western Military Institute in White House, Tennessee.
 He studied at the University of Nashville, in Nashville, Tennessee, and studied mathematics and languages with a private tutor.
 He was admitted to the bar in 1862 and practiced law in Little Rock.